 Do your research and try different chiles to find your favorite level of heat.
 Read more about the different chiles with this Scoville Heat Scale.

 Remove the Seeds Before Reconstituting

 I like to remove the stems and open up the chiles along the sides.
 Tap them on the counter to remove the loose seeds and then pull out the membranes.

 Make sure to wash your red chiles before adding them to the pan to reconstitute.
 These chiles are usually dried outside in the open air.
 There is dust and debris that you don’t want in your food.

-I like to use onions in my sauces.
+I like to use onions in my salsas and sauces.
 If you want to use onion, quarter it and add it to the saucepan when boiling the tomatillos.

-I decided not to use onions this time because it seems to turn the salsa a little more orange-y.
-I was going for that deep red color so I didn’t want to take a chance of adding too much white.
+I decided not to use onions this time because it will turn the salsa a little more orange-y.
+I was going for that deep red color so I didn’t want to take a chance of adding too much white or yellow.

 If you decide to add onions, remember that the onion will have volume.
 It will increase the finished amount of salsa.

 The chiles will need to be reconstituted and the rest of the produce needs to soften before you run it through a food processor.

 Although the Anaheim chiles, tomatillos and garlic will soften fairly quickly, it will take a little bit longer for the chipotle and chiles de arbol.